 Projects, Research & Specializations

-Monica joined Florida Sea Grant as the state’s oil spill extension specialist.
+Monica first joined Florida Sea Grant as the state’s oil spill extension specialist.
 She was the Florida representative of the Gulf of Mexico Sea Grant Oil Spill Science Outreach team.
 The team worked to synthesize and share peer-reviewed findings about oil spill impacts with stakeholders around the region.
 They did this by hosting workshops and webinars, presenting science, and writing publications about different oil spill topics.
 The team was awarded the National Superior Outreach Programming Award (SOPA), Sea Grant’s highest extension honor, for all their oil spill work.
 Currently Monica and the Gulf of Mexico Sea Grant Science Outreach team work with NOAA’s National Centers for Environmental Information (NCEI).
 The team organizes, facilitates workshops and focus group to solicit input and exchange ideas between Coastal Ecosystem Data Assembly Center (CEDAC) staff and target end users, and provides support on topical issues by engaging specific communities such as NRDA, NFWF, RESTORE, and the Gulf of Mexico Alliance’s Priority Issue Teams.
 The team supports CEDAC by keeping end users engaged throughout CEDAC’s product development by conducting needs assessments on the front end through to the evaluation of the final product.